Deterministic generation of qudit photonic graph states from quantum emitters: Introduction

 However, creating entangled states of many photons is challenging because photons do not interact directly.
 Standard ways of circumventing this issue make use of either nonlinear media \cite{Guerreiro2014} or quantum interference and measurement \cite{Knill-multiphoton, Kok-photonsystem}; the former approach is made challenging by low coupling efficiencies, while the latter is intrinsically probabilistic.
 Approaches that rely on interfering photons are usually based on linear optics and post-selection \cite{Knill-multiphoton, Kok-photonsystem}, and consequently the success probability decreases exponentially with the number of photons \cite{Knill-multiphoton, bodiya2006scalable}.
 Despite a number of conceptual and technological advances, the probabilistic nature of this approach continues to severely limit the size of multi-photon entangled states constructed in this way \cite{Gao2010,LiACS2020}.

 An alternative approach is to use coupled, controllable quantum emitters with suitable level structures to deterministically generate multi-photon entanglement \cite{SchonPRL2005,Lindner2009,Economou2010}.
-There now exist several explicit protocols for creating entangled states of many photonic qubits, either by using entangling gates between emitters and transferring entanglement to the photons in the photon emission stage \cite{Economou2010,ButerakosPRX2017,Russophotonic-graph, GSegovia2019,Hilaire2021resource,Liu_arxiv2022,Li2022}, or by (re)interfering photons with emitters to create entanglement beyond that potentially generated through the emission process \cite{wiseman_milburn_2009,Pichler2017,Zhan_PRL2020,Yu-timefeedback}.
+There now exist several explicit protocols for creating entangled states of many photonic qubits, either by using entangling gates between emitters and transferring entanglement to the photons in the photon emission stage \cite{Economou2010,ButerakosPRX2017, Russophotonic-graph, GSegovia2019,Hilaire2021resource, Liu_arxiv2022,Li2022}, or by sending the photons to interact again with emitters to potentially create entanglement beyond what is generated from the emission process \cite{wiseman_milburn_2009, Pichler2017,Zhan_PRL2020,Yu-timefeedback}.
 Proof-of-principle experimental demonstrations of such deterministic protocols have been performed in both the optical and microwave domains \cite{Schwartz2016,Besse2020,Rempe-Nature2022,Coste_2022}.

 To date, the vast majority of theoretical and experimental efforts towards the deterministic generation of multi-photon entangled states have focused on photonic qubits.
 These are based on using either polarization, spatial path, or time bin as the logical encoding.
 However, photons can naturally encode not only qubits but also multi-dimensional qudit states, for example by using more than two spatial paths or time bins.
 This can allow for novel approaches to quantum computing, communication, sensing, and error correction in which quantum information is stored in a more compact way \cite{Kues-qudits, Erhard-qudits, Wang-qudit}.
 Such states can in particular provide benefits in quantum networks and repeaters~\cite{Muralidharan_PRA2018,Zheng_2022}.
 Although there have been recent experimental demonstrations of entangled qudit state creation, these have been limited thus far to two photons \cite{Kues-qudits,Reimer2019}.
 An outstanding question is whether multi-photon entangled qudit states can be generated deterministically from a small number of quantum emitters.